Hundreds of Mayan artifacts discovered along train construction route in Mexico – KION546

 Archaeologists believe the vessels were used by the ruling elite during “important political or religious moments,” and the pouring vessel was likely to have been used for precious liquids such as chocolate and perfumes.

-Preliminary analysis indicated the Mayan occupation had inhabited the area for a long time, from the Middle Preclassic Period — which began in 700 BC — to as late as 850 AD, the end of the Late Classic Period.
+Preliminary analysis indicated the Maya had inhabited the area for a long time, from the Middle Preclassic Period — which began in 700 BC — to as late as 850 AD, the end of the Late Classic Period.

 “The construction of the Mayan Train constitutes an important research opportunity, through archaeological recovery, with a view to expanding the knowledge about the archaeological sites of the regions that the train will travel through,” researchers said.